KamilWozniak/Pokedex/README.md

 ## Requirements

-- make sure you have Node.js and npm installed
+- make sure you have Node.js and npm installed.

 ## How to run in a nutshell